 Medical Research, Health Care Face Deep Cuts In Trump Budget

-The proposed budget unveiled Tuesday by the Trump administration doubles down on major cuts to biomedical research, fighting infectious disease outbreaks, health care for the poor, elderly and disabled, and prevention of HIV/AIDS.
+The proposed budget unveiled Tuesday by the Trump administration doubles down on major cuts to biomedical research; programs to fight infectious disease outbreaks; health care for the poor, elderly and disabled; and prevention of HIV/AIDS.

 It restates the goals of the "skinny budget" the administration released in March, which was widely condemned by scientists and public health advocates.